Examples of current portfolio companies

 Since Avonmore's investment, monthly reoccurring revenue has grown rapidly and their service is now being used by fast-growing brand name customers such as Just Eat, Transferwise, TSB and Deliveroo to identify key customer issues and minimise customer churn.

 Avonmore invested into Streethub (trading as Trouva) in 2013 alongside Index Ventures, Octopus Ventures and Playfair Capital and has since invested further into the company.

-Trouva is an eCommerce platform that helps over 150 independent shops and boutiques throughout the UK sell their curated and often unique homeware and accessory stock online, often far more effectively than through running their own dedicated websites.
+Trouva is an eCommerce platform that helps independent shops and boutiques throughout the UK and sell their curated and often unique homeware and accessory stock online, often far more effectively than through running their own dedicated websites.
 In 2016 Trouva announced strong 50% month-on-month growth through the platform with over 35,000 individual items now now on the platform.

 Since Avonmore invested in 2002 and 2003, Virtual IT has grown into a profitable multi-million pound turnover business without any need for further equity investment and now pays significant dividends.
 In early 2017 it announced the acquisition of the managed service business of MBA IT along with Flint IT Ltd and significantly increased the number of seats under management.

 Virtual IT provides IT outsourcing services to the SME market on a per seat basis.
 It addresses common inadequacies in IT support including speed, reliability, security and configuration issues.
 The customer base includes companies with from 5 to 100+ users over a wide range of industries, with particular focus on service-oriented organisations within and around London.

 Avonmore initially provided seed financing for Specle in 2009 and led a further investment into the business in 2011.